gvwilson/sensibleadventures/maddy-roo/old.md

 Mama Roo shook her head.
 "I was at home.
-But they were in a mighty panic when they told me, and I don't think they'd leave salvage without a good reason."
+But they were in a might panic when they told me, and I don't think they'd leave salvage without a good reason."

 "Hm," the mayor grunted again.